freysie/watch-date-picker/README.md

 #### Time Input View

 The time input view displays a clock dial for selecting hour and minute.
-In locales with AM/PM-based time, AM/PM buttons will be displayed.
-24-hour mode is used otherwise.
+In locales with AM/PM-based time, AM/PM buttons will be displayed, otherwise 24-hour mode is used.

 ```swift
 TimeInputView(selection: $value)